ridmikaw/it22088246/README.md

 - 🏢 I'm Undergraduate at SLIIT
-- 🌱 I’m currently learning *OOP with Java, MERN Stack Development.*
+- 🌱 I’m currently learning *OOP with Java, MERN Stack Development and Software Testing.*
 - 💬 Ask me about **Web Developmet | OOC**
 - 📫 How to reach me **ridmikranasinghe@gmail.com**